 NINE MILE CREEK

 There were two schools built in the Pend d’Oreille valley.
-The first one was of log construction, built in 1913 by Art Buckley’s dad Hugh, and Mr. Churches, with the assistance of neighbours.
+The first one was of log construction, built in 1913 by Art Buckley’s dad Hugh and Mr. Churches, with the assistance of neighbours.
 This school was situated on Churches’ property on the lower side of the road.
-Art Buckley stated in an interview that his dad and Mr. Churches paid the first teacher, Daisy Holland, her wages of $1.00 per day plus her board.
+Art Buckley stated in his interview that his dad and Mr. Churches paid the first teacher, Daisy Holland, her wages of $1.00 per day plus her board.

 A grainy black and white historical photograph of Nine Mile Creek School (1st school), featuring a horse in the foreground with the old, wooden school building and its distinctive windows in the background, surrounded by a rustic wooden fence, reflecting the rural character of early 20th-century educational environments.